|

 gap between the words in the prototype version.

-Bet you didn't see that coming!
+I bet you didn't see that one coming!

 Give